Exotic Vietnamese fruits to eat while in Vietnam

 Currently, Vietnam stands as the sole exporter of the star apple to Europe, including UK, as well as to Canada, Cambodia, the Philippines, India, and Thailand.

-Guava or Ổi as they call it in Vietnamese language- Is another tropical fruit grow in most regions of Vietnam specially in the northern city of Bac Giang.
+Ổi fruit, is another tropical fruit grow in most regions of Vietnam specially in the northern city of Bac Giang.
 The Vietnamese guava, typically round or oval, features a green to slightly yellow skin when ripe.
 Its flesh can be milky white, or slightly red, and it offers a dry but slightly tangy flavor.
 Also, Guava fruit is extensively cultivated in the Mekong Delta, Thai Binh, Ha Noi and Hung Yen.

 Summer marks the lychee season.
 Although this fruit predominantly grows in the north of Vietnam, however, it is readily available throughout the country.
 Lychees, or Quả vải in Vietnamese, are exceptionally juicy and sweet, making them easy to consume.
 However, one should note that lychees do not stand well for more than a day or two.
 Therefore, it is advisable to store them in the refrigerator to maintain their freshness.

-Locally known as Quả chanh dây, is a popular Vietnamese fruit to eat.
+Locally known as Quả chanh dây, is a popular fruit in Vietnam to eat.
 This tropical fruit, widely found among fruits in Vietnam, offers a tangy flavour and is rich in antioxidants and vitamins.
 Its vibrant taste and health benefits make it a sought-after choice for many.

 The Longan fruit (Quả bòn bon), scientifically known as Lansium domesticum, is a tropical tree widely cultivated across various provinces in Vietnam.
 This Exotic Vietnamese fruit is round, with a light skin and opaque white flesh that contains approximately 5 to 6 segments.
 Longan fruit is rich in vitamins and minerals beneficial to human health.
 It has a slightly sour taste, which becomes sweeter as it ripens.